pyta-uoft/pyta/python_ta/reporters/README.md

 `_add_line()` highlights and colours the messages by calling `_colourify()` and stores the result in the `snippet` attribute.
 The `template.txt` simply shows the resulted error messages by printing the `snippet` attribute of each messages.
-Even though most examples in pyta/examples run successfully, some examples crash the program.
-This is most likely caused by the attribute `snippet` in the `PlainReporter`.
-Please see the [TODO list](TODO.md) for more details regarding this.